Governance and Board of Directors

 The Small Steps Board of Directors has overall responsibility for strategic direction of the charity and it’s financial overview.
 The Board meets twice a term, so the day to day running of the project is delegated to the Head of Small Steps.

 Andrea Samuelson – Chair/Director I have been Chair of the Board of Directors/Trustees since July 2012.
-Having been a Trustee for the last 8 years, I have an in-depth knowledge of Small Steps.
+Having been a Trustee since 2005, I have an in-depth knowledge of Small Steps.
 I have been active on the fundraising side of things – organising events and raising the profiles of Small Steps in the local community.
 I initially became aware of Small Steps and the valuable work it carries out through a friend who valued the support the charity provided for her and her daughter.
 My background is in public affairs and public relations with a regulatory body based in Westminster and a lobby group based in Brussels.
 My experience covers all the broad areas of communications.
 I am actively involved in fundraising for various organisations, including Kew College, as Chair of the PTA, where we raised over £25,000 in one year to buy a school minibus.
 I am a founder member and on the organising committee of Kew Fete – a large local fete held annually in June.
 My academic background is a BA(Hons) in European Studies and Modern Languages (French & German)(University of Bath) and an MA in European Management (Cranfield University).
 I am also a Member of the Chartered Institute of Public Relations (MCIPR).
-I am married with 2 children – aged 16 and 13.
+I am married with 2 children.

 Joanna Brotherstone – Trustee/Director